mikewest/http-state-tokens/README.md

 "Just ten more tokens!" that seems somehow inevietable.
 One token is simple to explain, simple to use, and simple (theoretically, though I recognize not practically) to deploy.

-### Server-controlled values?

-This proposal puts the server in charge of the token's value, allowing developers to come up with a storage and verification scheme that makes sense for their application.
-My intuition is that this is the right place to start, giving developers the flexibility to map their existing authentication cookies onto a new transport in a reasonably straightforward way, and to construct a signing/verification mechanism that meets their needs.

-That said, it might be interesting to explore an alternative in which the browser controls the value entirely, generating a random identifier when visiting an origin for the first time, or in response to something like `Sec-HTTP-State: token=0`.
-That concept has some interesting properties that are probably worth looking into more deeply.
-We might, for instance, be able to push more developers towards verifying signed values if we allowed them to set a key that browser would use to sign a random value rather than setting the value itself.

 ### Mere reflection?

 The current proposal follows in the footsteps of cookies, reflecting the server-set value back to